datarightplus/datarightplus-discovery/draft-authors-datarightplus-discovery.md

 # Provider

-The Provider **SHALL** make available at the base uri advertised by the Ecosystem Authority for the Provider Brand of `publicBaseUri`, as described further in [@!DATARIGHTPLUS-REDOCLY-ID2] the following endpoint:
+The Provider **SHALL** make available at the base uri advertised by the Ecosystem Authority for the Provider Brand `publicBaseUri` attribute, as described further in [@!DATARIGHTPLUS-REDOCLY-ID2] the following endpoint:

 | Resource Server Endpoint                     | Valid `x-max-v` |
 |----------------------------------------------|-----------------|